population-research/uganda-covid/response/wber_response.md

     and provide more detail on each there.

-    Finally, the standard Hausman test handily rejects the null for the basic model with survey dummies and Covid cases, for all three cumulative food insecurity outcomes, indicating that fixed effects models are preferred to random effects models.
+    Finally, the standard Hausman test handily rejects the null for the basic model with survey dummies and COVID-19 cases, for all three cumulative food insecurity outcomes, indicating that fixed effects models are preferred to random effects models.